pliang279/LM_bias/README.md

 python measure_local_bias.py
 ```

-It will take a long time to run the evaluation script on the full data.
+It will take long time to run the evaluation script on the full data.
 Here we provide the subset of our evaluation data now.
 Full data will be uploaded via google drive soon.

 #### Global Bias